nathan-yan/gradebook-backend-python/README.md

 # GradeBook
-GradeBook is a Synergy StudentVUE interface that offers a more modern UI and useful features for students such as projected grade calculation and graphical interpretations of grade through time.
-GradeBook seeks to improve the look and experience of using StudentVUE.
+GradeBook is a Synergy StudentVUE interface that offers a modern UI and useful features for students, such as projected grade calculation and graphical interpretations of grade through time.
+GradeBook aims to improve the look and experience of StudentVUE.

 GradeBook's backend is currently hosted on a DigitalOcean droplet.
 We use HTTPS and HSTS to ensure that all information between the users' computer and Synergy's servers is encrypted.